Bosssohio/Setup-Extractor/README.md

 ## Overview

 SuperInstaller is a C# Windows Forms application designed to simplify the installation process for your software.
-Instead of relying on traditional installer packages, SuperInstaller creates a single executable (`Installer.exe`) that contains all the necessary files and logic to install your application.
-This approach offers a streamlined and potentially more portable installation experience.
+It creates a single, self-contained executable (`Installer.exe`) that contains all the necessary files and logic to install your application.
+This approach offers a streamlined and portable installation experience.

 ## Key Features

-* **Single-File Installation:** Packages all installation files into a single `Installer.exe`.
+* **Single-File Installation:** Packages all installation files into a single, self-contained `Installer.exe`.
 * **Embedded ZIP Archive:** Embeds a ZIP archive containing your application's files within the `Installer.exe`.
 * **Dynamic Uninstaller Generation:** Generates an `Uninstaller.exe` at installation time using Roslyn (C# compiler).
 * **Customizable Installation Path:** Allows the user to select the installation directory.